Fitness Model Lauren Simpson Works Powerful Quads In Latest Home Workout Video

 The fourth video features sissy squats.
 Lauren uses the wall to keep her balance as she lowers her body to the floor for each squat.
 The final exercise is the wall sit with abduction.
 After the model moves into the wall sit, she repeatedly opens and closes her legs.

-In the caption of the post, the blonde beauty gives her followers tips for completing each exercise and instructs them to complete 10-12 reps of each for a total of three to four rounds.
+In the caption of the post, the blond beauty gives her followers tips for completing each exercise and instructs them to complete 10-12 reps of each for a total of three to four rounds.
 The coach adds that the workout is a quad burner and asks her followers to let her know what home workout videos they’d like to see next.

 In the comments section, Lauren’s followers responded to her request for home workout ideas while expressing their appreciation for her videos.

 “Can’t wait to try this!
 Would love to see a home workout focused on tris and delts!
 Thanks for the video and you look so amazing!
-Stay safe girl!,” one Instagram user commented.
+Stay safe girl!” one Instagram user commented.